-Below are some frequently asked questions on the proposed disposable bag tax and their corresponding answers.
+Below are some frequently asked questions on the disposable bag tax and their corresponding answers.
 For any additional questions or comments, please email us.

 Plastic bags frequently end up in local watersheds, polluting our natural landscapes and negatively impacting the fish and wildlife that depend on clean waterways.
 The plastic bag tax is intended to influence consumer behavior by discouraging consumers from using single-use disposable plastic bags, thereby reducing plastic bag residue in our local streams, rivers and lakes.
 As an added benefit, the revenue collected from the plastic bag tax can help fund pollution reduction and environmental education programs.